allmaps/allmaps/packages/warpedmaplayer/README.md

 ###### Parameters

 * `mapOptionkeysByMapId` (`Map<string, Array<string>>`)
-  * Keys of map options to reset by map ID
+  * Keys of map-specific options to reset by map ID
 * `layerOptionKeys?` (`Array<string> | undefined`)
   * Keys of the layer options to reset
 * `setOptionsOptions?` (`Partial<SetOptionsOptions> | undefined`)